 Three friends are shattered by jealousy and destruction during the London Blitz

-Ward Just’s latest novel is one part adventure story and two parts reflection
+The author's latest work is one part adventure story and two parts reflection.

 Simon Van Booy